ucr-hpcc/ucr-hpcc.github.io/content/en/docs/hpcc_cloud/_index.md

 ---
-title: "Getting Started"
+title: "HPCC Cloud/External"
-linkTitle: "Getting Started"
+linkTitle: "HPCC Cloud/External"
 weight: 2
 description: >
   What does your user need to know to try your project?